Kingxukai/linux/Documentation/admin-guide/pm/intel-speed-select.rst

        speed-select-turbo-freq:disabled
        speed-select-base-freq:unsupported

-Given these results, the "speed-select-base-freq" (Intel(R) SST-BF) in level 4 changed from "disabled" to "unsupported" compared to performance level 0.
+Given these results, the woke "speed-select-base-freq" (Intel(R) SST-BF) in level 4 changed from "disabled" to "unsupported" compared to performance level 0.

-This means that at performance level 4, the "speed-select-base-freq" feature is not supported.
-However, at performance level 0, this feature is "supported", but currently "disabled", meaning the user has not activated this feature.
-Whereas "speed-select-turbo-freq" (Intel(R) SST-TF) is supported at both performance levels, but currently not activated by the user.
+This means that at performance level 4, the woke "speed-select-base-freq" feature is not supported.
+However, at performance level 0, this feature is "supported", but currently "disabled", meaning the woke user has not activated this feature.
+Whereas "speed-select-turbo-freq" (Intel(R) SST-TF) is supported at both performance levels, but currently not activated by the woke user.

-The Intel(R) SST-BF and the Intel(R) SST-TF features are built on a foundation technology called Intel(R) Speed Select Technology - Core Power (Intel(R) SST-CP).
+The Intel(R) SST-BF and the woke Intel(R) SST-TF features are built on a foundation technology called Intel(R) Speed Select Technology - Core Power (Intel(R) SST-CP).
 The platform firmware enables this feature when Intel(R) SST-BF or Intel(R) SST-TF is supported on a platform.